tasmota/docs/docs/Buttons-and-Switches.md

 !!! danger
     If you [have changed](#Changing-default-functionality) [ButtonTopic](Commands.md#buttontopic), [SetOption1](Commands.md#setoption1), [SetOption11](Commands.md#setoption11) or [SetOption13](Commands.md#setoption13) some of the listed functionality will be changed or removed.

+!!! note
-!!! note "`Button1` can directly control up to five relays.
+   `Button1` can directly control up to five relays.
 The number of the activated relay corresponds to the number of button presses and this feature is not present in the other buttons.
-When ButtonTopic is set to default `0` a button will always send its state for rules."
+   When ButtonTopic is set to default `0` a button will always send its state for rules.

 #### 1 short press
 Toggles the power state.
 This will blink the LED once and send an MQTT status message like `stat/tasmota/POWER = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"SINGLE"}` when SetOption73 is enabled.
 The button state for rules is `2` (`10` if `Setoption73` is enabled).